CaioMGA/caiomga.github.io/_posts/projects/2020-10-15-universus.md

 roles:
-  - Desenvolvedor Unity Pleno
+  - Generalist Unity Developer
   - UI specialist
+  - Tester

 ---
-<p>Jogo Play-to-earn de NFTs e blockchain.</p>
-<p>Explore planetas e galáxias com jogadores do mundo todo.</p>
+<p>Play-to-earn NFT game.</p>
+<p>Explore planets and galaxies with players from all around the world.</p>